 For every commercial conveyancing transaction in Lincolnshire it is critical to investigate the adoption status of roads surrounding a site.
 Failure to identify developments where adoption procedures have not been addressed adequately could cause delays to Lincolnshire commercial conveyancing transactions as well as pose a risk to future intentions for the site.
 These searches are not ordered for residential conveyancing in Lincolnshire.

-I am buying my first flat in Lincolnshire with a mortgage from Nationwide Building Society.
-The developers would not budge the price so I negotiated £7000 of fixtures and fittings instead.
-The property agent told me not reveal to my solicitor about this extras as it will affect my loan with the lender.
-Should I keep quiet?.
+I am purchasing my first flat in Lincolnshire benefiting from help to buy.
+The sellers would not move on the amount so I negotiated 6k of fixtures and fittings instead.
+The sale representative suggested that I not reveal to my solicitor about the extras as it will jeopardize my mortgage with the bank.
+Do I keep my lawyer in the dark?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

 I am looking to sell my home.
 My former lawyers closed down.
 I am in need of a recommendation of a conveyancing firm.
 I happen to live in Lincolnshire if that makes a difference.